sannat17/GoodNews/README.md

 - I plan to learn more about Machine Learning, Natural Language Processing and Computational Linguistics while tackling the problem of scoring articles based on how opinionated/ biased they may be.

 # Initial Inspiration
-- I started with a Fake vs Real news classifier which I worked on for my intro to Machine Learning course at University,
+- Projects from ML / NLP courses at University: Fake vs real news detection, identifying political bias on reddit

 # Project structure
 ## Research